spencerharris63/FlexNav/README.md

 }
 ```

-Add an `active` class to the first link in the HTML.
+Important: Add an `active` class to the first anchor tag in the navbar.

 ```css
 nav a:hover,